christine-M9/Phase-3-week-1-code-challenge/README.md

   ## DESCRIPTION

-This is a python application that solves three toy problems namely:
+This is a python application that solves three toy problems:

 1. Time convertor; A defined  function, which will be given an hour (always in the range of 1 to 12, inclusive), a minute (always in the range of 0 to 59, inclusive), and a period (either "am" or "pm") as input.